Tom4tot/Windows-11-Personal-Setup/README.md

 		- "/m" = all users
 		- "setx" instead of "set" = permanent change
 		- adding "" at the beginning and end of path is useful if you have spaces in your path)
-		- Programs I add to path: StreamRip, yt-dlp, ADB/Fastboot.
+		- Programs I add to path: StreamRip, yt-dlp, ADB/Fastboot, FFmpeg.
 - Local Security Policy
   - Ask for password for administrator rights: Local Policies → Security Options → User Account Control: Behavior of the elevation prompt for administrators in Admin Approval mode → Prompt for credentials.
 - services.msc: services to disable